Best Iron for Quilting in 2019 Reviews – A Quilter’s Dream

 On the handle of the iron, there are two convenient, easy-to-access buttons that allow for spray, blast and adjustable steam functions.
 The control panel swivels to give you easy access to the water tank.

 One thing that really makes this iron stand out is the electronic temperature control function.
 The illuminated control allows you to choose your fabric and the iron chooses the temperature automatically.
 This completely eliminates the guesswork.

 The design of the iron itself is very modern, and it’s comfortable to hold.
 The 13102 has chrome accents and a textured grip to make it easy to hold.
 There’s also a retractable cord that will make your life easier.

-The CHI 13102 steam iron offers some impressive features that any quilter would love to have in an iron.
+CHI 13102 steam irons offer some impressive features that any quilter would love to have in an iron.

-The Panasonic PAN-NI-WL600 cordless iron makes a great addition to any crafting room.
+The Panasonic PAN-NI-WL600 cordless iron makes a great iron for quilting.
 Eliminating the cord gives you so much more freedom, so you can iron your fabric anywhere you please.
 And you never have to worry about iron cords hanging in the way while you iron out your quilt pieces.

 The PAN-NI-WL600 offers an ergonomic design that allows for comfortable, natural movement while ironing.